o2r-project/erc-checker/SH_Script_Extract_Original_Paper_Before_Container-Start/README.md

-The tool will create in it's own base directory two directories:
+The tool will create, _in the current working directory from which it is called_, two directories:

 * **_temporaryContent_**:  The targeted ERC's image.tar file will be extracted  into this directory temporarily;